JCE 92.11—November 2015 Issue Highlights

 From the Archives: Chemistry YouTube Videos

-In DanceChemistry: Helping Students Visualize Chemistry Concepts through Dance Videos, Gidget C. Tay and Kimberly D. Edwards use dance videos posted on YouTube to teach fundamental ideas in chemistry.
+In DanceChemistry: Helping Students Visualize Chemistry Concepts through Dance Videos(link is external), Gidget C. Tay and Kimberly D. Edwards use dance videos posted on YouTube to teach fundamental ideas in chemistry.
 Creating and using videos is a powerful way to share ideas, and some addition recent articles using YouTube as part of this exchange include:

 ~ David K. Smith